Set up a Hub

 - A willingness to grow your Hub and maintain it.
 We can start your Hub with as few as 7 members, but the ideal size is 10-12.

-- Comfortable with online social media - Facebook, Twitter, PinInterest - foodie mums and dads, healthy cooking, sustainability, ethical food, school, community and nutrition
+- Comfortable with online social media - like Facebook - foodie mums and dads, healthy cooking, sustainability, ethical food, school, community and nutrition.
+You will be given a Harvest Hub facebook page to post on.

 - As a Hubster, you play your part in helping people take control of their food supply, and become less reliant on supermarkets.
 You also help create memories for families and especially kids when they collect their bag and can't wait to see what's inside the bag!